Rebecca Lindsey Coaching

 “For the first time I felt a deep and strong desire to speak up and be heard.”

-SB | Austria
+Silvia | Austria

 “Rebecca was always quick to point out my strengths.
 She’s helped me find my confidence, self worth and embrace my needs..all of which were a challenge for me.”